The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

 Our simple analytical model described in the previous sections reproduces well the observations at $z\sim5$ of the FMR and MZR.
 Furthermore, we showed that the {\it asymmetric} scatter in the FMR can be naturally explained by a stochastic star formation history.
 However, our simple model only provides limited predictions.
 For example, the burstiness of star formation is connected to (or originates from) other physical processes such as gas outflows and star formation efficiencies or change in the gas inflows.
 In this section, we therefore compare the observations to predictions from cosmological simulations that include realistic feedback, outflow, inflow, and mass assembly.

-The lower panel of Figure~\ref{fig:mzr}, shows the observations at $z\sim4-6$ (black crosses) compared to various cosmological simulations as well as other analytical models similar or more evolved than ours.
+Figure~\ref{fig:mzrcossim} shows the observations at $z\sim4-6$ (black dots and circles) compared to various cosmological simulations and analytical models which are listed in the following.

 \paragraph{\textsc{SERRA} Zoom-In Simulation~}~ The \textsc{SERRA} simulations are a set of zoom-in high-resolution ($1.2\times 10^4\,{\rm M_\odot}$, $\simeq 25\,{\rm pc}$ at $z=7.7$) cosmological simulations including non-equilibrium chemistry and on-the-fly radiative transfer \citep{pallottini22}.
 The masses of the galaxies range approximately between $10^7 - 5\times10^9\,{\rm M_\odot}$.
-Generally, the \textsc{SERRA} galaxies reproduce well the observed population in the mass range $10^8-10^9\,{\rm M_\odot}$, but they slightly overpredict and underpredict the metal abundances at lower and higher stellar masses, respectively (top panel, blue contours).
+Generally, the \textsc{SERRA} galaxies reproduce well the observed population in the mass range $10^8-10^9\,{\rm M_\odot}$, but they slightly overpredict and underpredict the metal abundances at lower and higher stellar masses, respectively (left panel, blue contours).
 The underprediction of metals in massive galaxies may be tied to the stochasticity of the \textsc{SERRA} galaxies as discussed in \citet{pallottini25}.
+The overprediction at lower masses could be due to weak feedback \citep[c.f. ][]{lunjunliu26}.

 \paragraph{\textsc{FIRE-2} Zoom-In Simulation~}~\textsc{FIRE-2} is a suite of cosmological zoom-in simulations including the implementation of realistic stellar and radiation feedback and winds \citep{hopkins14,hopkins18,ma18a,ma18b,ma19,hopkins23}.
 The particle resolution is $100-7000\,{\rm M_\odot}$ and the masses of the galaxies range from $10^6-10^{10}\,{\rm M_\odot}$ at $z\sim5$.
-The MZR derived in \citet{marszewski24} \citep[see also][]{ma16} compares well to observations, although it slightly underpredicts the metal abundances at $<10^8\,{\rm M_\odot}$ (top panel, gray contours).
+The MZR derived in \citet{marszewski24} \citep[see also][]{ma16} compares well to observations, although it slightly underpredicts the metal abundances at $<10^8\,{\rm M_\odot}$ (left panel, orange contours).

-\paragraph{\textsc{THESAN-ZOOM} Zoom-In Simulation~}~This is a zoom-in to the cosmological simulation \textsc{THESAN-1} \citep{kannan22,smith22,garaldi22} at a baryonic mass and spatial resolution of $142\,{\rm M_\odot}$ and $\sim17\,{\rm cpc}$, respectively.
-It includes self-consistently the effects of supernova feedback, radiation fields, dust physics, and low temperature cooling via molecular hydrogen \citep{marinacci19,kannan20,kannan21}.
-We use the MZR prediction presented in \citet{kannan25} and find a good agreement with the observed relation (bottom panel, pink dot-hatched).
-However, we notice that the spread in metallicity is significantly narrower than that observed.